24 (Fri) January 2020

 with W, EE and YE, K

 Banh chung is a Vietnamese dish.
 It’s a cake made of glutinous rice, stuffed with pork and mung beans, wrapped and steamed in leaves.
 The central dish of the Tet celebration – the Vietnamese new year.

 EE’s sister-in-law, visiting from Viet Nam for the extended Tet holiday break, brought a banh chung with her, along with various accoutrements.

-My first experience, the banh chung was okay.
-The textures and flavors were all vaguely familiar, but not in that combination.
+This first experience with banh chung was exhilarating.
+The textures and flavors were all vaguely familiar, but wildly different in that combination.
 The accompanying condiment and greens were intensely unfamiliar, not entirely pleasant to my uninitiated palate, yet weirdly intriguing.
-Still, what a privilege to try the dish in such a manner: from Hanoi, in a Vietnamese home, on the occasion of the Tet.
+What a privilege to try the dish in such a manner: from Hanoi, in a Vietnamese home, on the occasion of the Tet.

 In fact, what a treat to enjoy a home-cooked Vietnamese meal cooked by a Vietnamese person (see also 8.155 Indian Cuisine, Home-Cooked by an Indian; 5.081 Home-Cooked Spanish Cuisine, Home-Cooked by a Spaniard).